-Some sites where you might find a relevant niche that you can contribute to are sites like myblogu.com, Quora and Haro.
+Some sites where you might find a relevant niche that you can contribute to include myblogu.com, Quora and Haro.
 These websites are a great place where you can use your expert advice to help others with their content.

 Guest posting is really an excellent strategy for building links from reputable websites.
 Not only does it help with link building, it also helps you get recognition in your niche and build your personal brand.